 - Check the label: Choose age appropriate toys by reading the age label on the toy.
 Children younger than 3 should not have access to toys with small parts, which can cause choking.
 Also avoid marbles and small balls for children under 3.

-- Get safety gear.
-With scooters and other riding toys, supervision is key along with proper safety gear that includes helmets.
+- Get safety gear: With scooters and other riding toys, supervision is key along with proper safety gear that includes helmets.
 Helmets should be worn properly at all times and they should be sized to fit.
 Avoid riding a scooter on a street or roadway with other motor vehicles.

 - Hoverboards: Although not considered a toy, hoverboards should be compliant with UL 2272 safety standard.
+Buy from a retailer that requires UL certification as standard.
+Hoverboards that don't have this certification should be avoided.

 - Be careful with magnets: High powered magnet sets are dangerous and should be kept away from children under 14.
 Building and play sets with small magnets should also be kept away from small children.